The only books we cannot use are encyclopedia sets of more than 3 years old, school textbooks, and magazines.

 Where do I go to donate books and other items?

-Donations may be left on the donation carts located in the Johnson Auditorium during the pre-book sale donation period, anytime the library is open.
+Donations may be left on the donation carts located in the Johnson Auditorium during the pre-book sale donation period only (usually the 2 weeks prior to the book sale).
+For a list of alternative donation sites, please contact HPL.
 Neither the Library nor the Friends of the Library can pick up donations.

 I have a lot of items to donate.
 Should I just bring them in?